GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     single: true
     single: false

 daScript has a strong boolean type (bool).
-Only boolean type expression can be part of condition in control statement.
+Only expressions with a boolean type can be part of the condition in control statements.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 if/elif/else statement